 Place the vegan buttery spread, coconut sugar, cane sugar, and vanilla in a mixing bowl and mix on medium speed until creamy.
 Add the unsweetened applesauce and mix together.

 Add the spelt flour, baking powder, baking soda, cinnamon, and sea salt, and mix on low speed to combine.

 Turn off the mixer and stir in the chocolate chips, oats, coconut, and pumpkin seeds.
-Stir by hand to combine.
+Mix well with a spoon.